0fca/amelia/README.md

 Amelia system is built from 2 parts: Amelia Server GUI app and <a href="https://github.com/Obsidiam/ameliaclient">Amelia Client CLI app</a>.
 Server app uses multithreading, however there are only 4 threads(os services) that are taking care of view updates, transmission etc. This design is new, the design looked like: one connection = one thread.
 It caused the memory&CPU usage to be high.

-App transfers images in PNG format, resolution is 250x150.
+App transfers images in JFIF format, resolution is 250x150.
 App loads all data(image and metadata) to an array which length is 8192.

 **_Important_**: Integer value of first byte in data packet sent by server tells how many bytes counting from index 1 contains